yinguobing/cnn-facial-landmark/README.md

 ## Changelog

+### Update 2021-03-09
+A preprocessing layer was added and new model weights provided.

 ### Update 2020-06-20
 Making `Keras` the default way of building models.

 ### Update 2019-08-08
 A new input function is added to export the model to take raw tensor input.
 Use the `--raw_input` argument in the exporting command.
 This is useful if you want to "freeze" the model later.